olvaffe/olv-notes/networks/ipv6.md

     - the home router can also use DHCPv6 if it chooses to
 - in this setup, the client and its clients usually use globally unique addresses

+## Router Advertisement

+- they are ICMPv6 messages
+- the client sends a RS (Router Solicitation) message from its link-local address to `ff02::2` (all routers)
+- routers send a RA (Router Advertisement) message from its link-local address to `ff02::1` (all nodes)
+  - the mssage includes several options
+  - option 3: prefix info, which is the network prefix for SLAAC

+## Configuration

+- experiments with systemd-networkd
+- `LinkLocalAddressing=` defaults to `ipv6`
+  - it uses EUI-64 (extended unique identifier) to generate the link-local address
+  - with mac addr `11:22:33:44:55:66`, it first generates `1122:33ff:fe44:5566` and flips bit 7 to become `1322:33ff:fe44:5566`
+  - the network prefix is `fe80::/64`
+  - if set to `ipv4`, it aasigns `169.254.0.0/16`
+- `IPv6AcceptRA=` defaults to `yes`
+  - it uses ICMPv6 RA for configuration data
+  - it depends on `LinkLocalAddressing` for ICMPv6 to work
+- `DHCP=` defaults to `no`
+  - it does not use DHCPv4 nor DHCPv6 for configuration data